 Our "Arts & Sciences" are the crafts, skills, and technologies from the time period and cultures that the SCA covers.
 Participants research, study, and practice these skills and then share their results with others.
 You will see them in use and on display at our events - the recipes used for a feast, the armour worn in combat, the scrolls presented in Court, and the costumes (garb) we wear, just to name a few.

-http://seneschal.lochac.sca.org/files/2017/12/DisputeResolutionHandbook.pdf
+&lt;sup>2 Dispute Resolution Handbook: http://seneschal.lochac.sca.org/files/2017/12/DisputeResolutionHandbook.pdf